- Why Colby?

 Congratulations and welcome to the Colby community.
 We at the College are confident that our students are well-prepared for successful careers.
 I often have the privilege of speaking with parents about their son's or daughter's future beyond Colby.
 We know Colby students are bright, motivated people who devote themselves to their academic work.
 They will graduate broadly educated with depth in their chosen field, adept at both synthesis and analysis, and with significant competency in research and writing, quantitative reasoning and life skills.
 They will have the ability and confidence to present themselves articulately.

-Even our most accomplished students, however, must take the initative in preparing themselves for life after Colby, including employment, a fellowship, and/or graduate school.
-We regularly publicize our services to all students, but I thought that you might also want to know what services and programs we offer to both you and your students.
+Even our most accomplished students, however, must take the initiative in preparing themselves for life after Colby, including employment, fellowship, post-graduate internship and/or graduate school.
+The Career Center regularly publicizes our services to all students, but I thought you might also want to know more about the services and programs we offer to both you and your students.

 Professional Pathways Exploration and Planning (PPEP), our career development curriculum, provides students with an on-going four-year curriculum comprised of workshops, presentations, and special programs aimed at assisting students with their post-graduate endeavors.
 PPEP prepares students to be active participants in their own professional development process and provides a thorough understanding of professional application processes and networking.
 Each of the four years offers a unique set of three workshops in the areas of self-assessment, career exploration and communication competence.

 The ColbyConnect program connects students with faculty, alumni, parents and community partners through career conversations, job shadows, networking events, industry immersion events, and internships.
 Colby’s network is one of the most significant assets your son or daughter has, and a primary goal of the Career Center is to provide numerous opportunities for each student to develop their own Colby network.
 ColbyConnect also offers several off-campus career events each year across all industries.